How do you know if your money’s working for you?

 Want to learn exactly how you can make your credit card work for you?

-We created a money module that covers all sorts of credit card FAQs, like types, perks, and how to pay off debt.
+We created a money course that covers all sorts of credit card FAQs, like types, perks, and how to pay off debt.
 The best part?
 It’s all included with your Penny membership.

 Learn more about Penny’s courses here.